Anyentyuwe: Work

-When Anyentyuwe completed her studies, she began teaching at the Mission School.
-Before his death, her father had asked her to promise that she would maintain her virtue, and remain with the missionaries, and Anyentuwe took this promise seriously.
-She worked at the school for many years, for low wages, rationed food, and often being mistreated by the male American missionaries.
-Her work there only ended after she Anyentuwe reported being raped by 2 of the missionaries at the Mission.
-She was not believed, and was banished from the only place she'd called home since she was a small child.
+When Anyentyuwe completed her studies in the 1870s, she honored a promise she'd made to her father and began teaching at the Mission School.
+Before her father's death, he asked her to maintain her virtue and remain with the missionaries; Anyentyuwe took this promise seriously.
+She worked at the Mission School for many years, despite low wages, rationed food, and frequent mistreated by the male, American missionaries.

+Her teaching career came to an abrupt end, after she reported being sexually assaulted by two missionaries at the Mission School.
+Not only were her accusations disregarded, Anyentyuwe was banished from the only place she'd called home.

-Later in life, she went to work as a personal nanny/nurse to the child of Robert Hamill Nassau, a renowned missionary doctor.
-Their relationship evolved into a deep friendship.
-When Dr. Nassau began authoring his books, Fetichism in West Africa and Tales out of School, Anyentyuwe became an incredibly valuable collaborator and contributor, with her firsthand knowledge about Gabonese spiritual practices and the early days of the Protestant mission in Gabon.
+By the 1890s, Anyentyuwe worked as a personal nanny to the child of a renowned missionary doctor, Robert Hamill Nassau.
+They developed a deep friendship and Anyentyuwe shared details about Gabonese spiritual practices and the early days of the Protestant mission in Gabon.
+She became a collaborator and contributor for Dr. Nassau's books, Fetichism in West Africa and Tales out of School.